 The other possible reason (the actual reason in this case) is that content management systems, such as wordpress, generate pages ‘on the fly’ from a database when a browser visits a given url.

 Test the link from index.html to classmates by (1) saving index.html and (2) opening index.html in your browser and clicking the link.

 Upload everything to the server.

 If things work properly the next step is to upload both files to your web account so that I, and the rest of the world can see your work.

 This brings us to an important point.
 Whenever you update a file on your computer, such as index.html, you must upload the file to the server in order for it to work on your website.

-In the next lesson you will alter the version of classmates.html that is on your computer by adding pictures of your classmates.
+In a subsequent lesson you will alter the version of classmates.html that is on your computer by adding pictures of your classmates.
 At that point you will have to upload the updated version classmates.html from your computer to the server.
-You will also have to upload all of your classmate's images to the server.
+You will also have to upload all of your classmate’s images to the server.
 Otherwise, classmates will not have any pictures to display.